jharveyb/fldigi-proxy/README.md

 ### Audio loopback

+#### Linux

 * With fldigi running, open pavucontrol, and under the 'Recording' tab, set the fldigi process to capture from 'Monitor of $SINKNAME sink'
   * This means fldigi will listen on your default audio output instead of your microphone or other default source in PulseAudio.
   * PulseAudio settings are persistent, so all future fldigi instances should now use this 'audio loopback' setup.
-  * If you are using PortAudio, you'll need to set up a capture device that returns the same audio as your playback device.
 * Test the audio loopback by playing some music - you should see output in the waterfall panel at the bottom of the fldigi GUI
   * In pavucontrol, the bars in the Playback and Recording tabs should be in sync

+#### OS X

+* You should be able to set up an audio loopback when fldigi is using PortAudio
+  * This [LOOPBACK](https://rogueamoeba.com/loopback/) program has been tested and successfully used
+* Test the audio loopback by playing some music - you should see output in the waterfall panel at the bottom of the fldigi GUI

 ### Running fldigi-proxy